Medicinal Cannabis and Cancer.

 Only a few human trials have explored cannabis for directly fighting tumours.
 The results have shown promise and support the results of anecdotes and several hundred laboratory studies on cannabis oil for cancer treatment.
 Despite these promising results, it’s important to keep in mind that we have a lot to learn about how cannabis affects cancer.

 Cannabis is safe and well-tolerated.
 That being said, cannabis — especially cannabis-based medicines containing THC — can cause short term side effects such as changes to mood, perception, and cognitive function.

 Although there is insufficient evidence to claim cannabis is a cure for cancer, there is sufficient evidence supporting cannabis use as a legitimate treatment option for chemotherapy side effects such as pain and nausea.

 Medical cannabis is prescription only in New Zealand, and so if you or a loved one are currently diagnosed with cancer and feel you may benefit from using cannabis to help reduce symptoms and side effects of treatment, we encourage you to consult with us today.

 Medicinal cannabis is an effective treatment plan to help alleviate the symptoms associated with cancer and the treatment side effects.
-While research continues in exploring cannabis as a treatment for cancer, this remains unproven.
+While research continues in exploring cannabis as a cure for cancer, this remains unproven.
 CBD oil may be helpful in reducing nausea, to help improve apetite and pain control, small amounts of THC may need to be added in also.
 If you feel you or a loved one can possibly benefit from treatment with medicinal cannabis, please fill out our consultation form to find out more.